alovajs/alovajs.github.io/docs/tutorial/06-advanced/02-custom/01-http-adapter.md

 **headers (required)**

-An asynchronous function, the response header object returned by the function will be passed to the transformData of the Method instance Conversion hook function;
+An asynchronous function, the response header object returned by the function will be passed to the transform of the Method instance Conversion hook function;

 **abort (required)**